 Okay, promising happiness is a bold move on my part.
 For one reason, I can’t wave a magic wand and all of a sudden, your workspace is transformed into a Disney movie complete with all the adorable characters and magical experiences.
 Nor can I do the work required, or formulate the necessary behaviors, that help cultivate career happiness in your work life.
 What I can promise is to help you discover what would make you happy and help you build your happiness road map.
 In doing so, you’ve set a goal and the intention that you want to be happy at work and that you deserve to be happy at work.
 Yes, you do.
-Disney or not, you deserve to make your career dreams a reality and be happy along the way.
+Disney or not, you deserve to make your career dreams come true.
+And yes, be happy along the way.

 And here are four reasons why:

 You have the ability to be happier at work.
 My business is built on helping people “Be Career Happy!”
 Yet we’re now being told that ‘happiness’ is overused.
 I disagree.
 Yes, the word conjures images of being in a good space, feeling optimistic and radiating pleasure.
 You put in over eight hours into your workday, and though one cannot be happy every minute of the day, you can reclaim your joy for the majority of them.

 While each road map to career happiness is different, it’s certainly a doable, achievable state of being that is available any time you’re ready.
 Anything that puts you into that state of FLOW, a term coined by Mihaly Csikszentmihalyi, contributes to your happiness.
 When you find work that engages you so deeply that you lose track of time, it’s signaling that there’s a potential happiness project at work.